yetanotherco/zkvm_benchmarks/README.md

 ![Benchmark Results on RTX A6000](bench_results/rsp_8_mar_25_A6000.png)

+Notice the cost is not purely lineal, since there can be blocks that require more keccaks and are more expensive to prove than others.
+For example, the block of 27Mgas is cheaper to prove than the one of 18M Gas

 The blocks used for the benchmark are available in [block data](/block_data).

 | block_number | block_time       | gas_used (MegaGas) | etherscan_link                                           |